jarcher-sdev-classes/hashtables-warmup/README.md

 - Make sure that all relevant files are committed and push to the Github repository on Github Classroom.
 - Before submitting your work, run the unit tests provided to verify your HashTable class.
-- Your project must pass a Linter check to be considered for grading.
+- Your project <span style="text-decoration: underline">must</span> pass a Linter check to be considered for grading.
-- Your project folder should have an analysis.txt file answering the questions above.
+- Your project folder should have an <span style="font-weight: bold; color: lightgreen">
+  analysis.txt</span> file answering the questions above.